LobotomyDC/RuneCast/README.md

 * 1.```source /opt/toolchains/dc/kos/environ.sh``` To build with the Dreamcast Toolchain
 * 2.```make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] clean``` Clean your build environment

-This part of the process has you choose between building with SDL1.2 (Built into KallistiOS), or SDL2.(available as a KOS-Addon, and included in this repo, but is under continuous development.
+* This part of the process has you choose between building with SDL1.2 (Built into KallistiOS), or SDL2.(available as a KOS-Addon, and included in this repo, but is under continuous development.
 Its implementation is currently experimental in this project.)

 * 3a.```make -f Makefile.dreamcast SDLKOS=1``` if building with SDL1.2 (Recommended for now)
 * 3b.```make -f Makefile.dreamcast SDL2=1``` if building with SDL2 (Unfinished)

-If you want to build with GLdc (Currently unimplemented, don't bother trying just yet):
+* If you want to build with GLdc (Currently unimplemented, don't bother trying just yet):
-* 3c ```make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] GLDC=1```
+* 3c. ```make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] GLDC=1```

-if you have mkdcdisc installed, symlinked to /usr/local/bin, and want a CDI right away,
+* If you have mkdcdisc installed, symlinked to /usr/local/bin, and want a CDI right away,
 * 4a.```make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] CDI=1```
- else...
+* else...
 * 4b.```mkdcdisc -e mudclient.elf -d './cache' -o RuneScape.cdi -N```
-...you can do it yourself.
+* ...you can do it yourself.
 * 5(optional).```flycast RuneScape.cdi``` For instant testing, if you have flycast set up to run as a command by symlinking to /usr/local/bin

 ## Build Instructions (linux):